 We are in a very dark place.
 If you pray, please pray for Charlie and that our country can find a way out of this.

 I watched only snippets of Kirk, and found him interesting.
-At times too condescending from the political right, but that's pretty hard to avoid when you hear these young "progressives" on campuses.
+At times too condescending from the political right (I have a dog's sense of smell for condescension), but that's pretty damn hard to avoid when you hear these young "progressives" on campuses.
+Not only stupid, but arrogant.
+One of the worst combinations.

 The comment sections of the Facebook pages of the NYT and WaPo are chock full of praise for the murder.
 It is shocking but not surprising.
 I'm one of those pissed-off independent former Democrats who left about a decade ago when I saw the party I once called home abandon just about everything that had made my stick with them for 40 years.